GavinMendelGleason/data_mesh/Problems.md

 methods of assigning the id.
 In an RDBMS it is common for ids to be generated in sequence based on nothing more than the order that the record was added.
 So multiple different RDBMS operational systems may yield different ids very easily.

-Unifying the entities is tricky.
+This process is called *entity unification* and unifying the entities is tricky.

 Tamr CTO Dr. Michael Stonebraker gives this discription of the typical traditional process of *entity unification*: